Bl4omArchie/pubcrypt/README.md

 In-coming:
 - pkcs and oaep scheme for a more secure enc/dec and signature
 - file format PEM
-- and maybe more for after
+- and after maybe more

 ## 📄 Documentation